 Q: Is there a place to put my stuff?

 A: Yes!
-I just said this above too.
-Jeez.
-There are hooks in the hallway leading to the bathroom to hang your personal items, or you can put them on the floor below the hooks.
+There are hooks in the hallway next to the bathroom to hang your personal items, or you can put them on the floor below the hooks.

 Q: Can I get up to use the bathroom during meditation if I need to?
 Am I allowed to move during meditation?!

 A: As still and perfect as his statues look these days, I guarantee you Buddha adjusted once in a while or got up to take a quick pee now and then.

 While meditation is generally a practice of stillness, if you need to adjust or move, do what you need.
 Especially if your legs start falling asleep, you may need to switch the cross of your legs or change your sitting position.

 During walking meditation is the best time to go use the bathroom.
 But please, if you have to go during the sit, get up and go.
 Don't be too proud to move and end up injuring your bladder or accidentally pooping your zafu.
 They aren't cheap and we're still not sure how to wash them.